tdunham19/OrbiSeq/README.md

 ## Pipeline Overview
-OrbiSeq is a nextflow pipeline that will perform alignment and create consensus sequences from Illumina or Nanopore sequence data for any *Orbivirus* with 10 segments or any segmented virus with 10 or fewer segments.
+OrbiSeq is a nextflow pipeline that will perform alignment and creates a consensus sequence from Illumina or Nanopore sequence data for any *Orbivirus* with 10 segments or any segmented virus with 10 or fewer segments.

+OrbiSeq performs three rounds of alignment.
+The first aligns reads to a large set of representative reference sequences (this is especially important when working with unknown samples or serotypes).
+Following this, the reference sequence with the highest number of aligned reads for each segment is selected to generate a “best10 reference.”
+Reads are then mapped to these best10 reference sequences to construct a consensus sequence.
+A final alignment is performed against the consensus sequence itself, providing validation and allowing for manual inspection.

 ### Platform:
 This pipeline has the capability to run either Illumina or Nanopore sequencing data.
 When running this pipeline the user must specify which platform their data came from by using the --platform parameter.